GaryAsher/challenge-run-site/_games/hades-2.md

     label: "Hestia Only"
     description: |
       - Only utilize boons from Hestia.
 You may pick up a boon from another god so long as you do not benefit from it in any way.

+  - slug: one-god-only
+    label: "One God Only"
+    description: |
+      - Only utilize boons from one god.
+You may pick up a boon from a god so long as you do not benefit it in any way.

+  - slug: boonless
+    label: "Boonless"
+    description: |
+      - Do not utilize any boons from any god.
+You may pick up a boon from a god so long as you do not benefit it in any way.

 # =============================================================================
 # GLITCH CATEGORIES